compostellaarianna/compostellaarianna/README.md

 # Hi, I'm Arianna 👋

-I'm a linguist and postdoctoral researcher with a PhD in Linguistics, working at the intersection of **language, cognition, computation, and language technologies**.
+I'm a linguist and postdoctoral researcher with a PhD in Linguistics focused on **Statistical Learning, Formal Language Theory, and hierarchical structure**.

-My background spans **formal linguistics, cognitive modeling, experimental methods, and quantitative data analysis**.

-During my PhD, I investigated how the cognitive system transforms **linear input into recursive hierarchical representations**, combining Formal Language Theory, Artificial Grammar Learning, and experimental methods.

-Using recursive Lindenmayer grammars, I explored the relationship between sequential statistical regularities and hierarchical structure, and proposed a **cognitive parsing algorithm** modeling the transition from sequence to hierarchy.
+During my PhD, I investigated how statistical regularities in sequential input can support the construction of **recursive hierarchical representations**, and proposed a **cognitive parsing algorithm** modeling the transition from sequence to hierarchy.

 📖 [Read my PhD thesis](https://iris.univr.it/handle/11562/1134066)